 Encryption is all around us, even if we don’t always notice it.
 Here are some common examples of how encryption protects your data online:

-While many online services automatically use encryption, there are steps you can take to ensure your data is always protected:
+While many online services automatically use encryption, there are steps you can take to ensure your data is protected: